 Looking for the best price on the Nikon D3300?
 Congratulations, you've come to the right place!
 The Nikon D3300 was one of the very best entry-level cameras, thanks to its ease of use, quality results and its low price.

-But as the D3300 is no longer a current model, you will probably find that you will find better deals for the D3400, or even the D3500, if you want to buy new.
-However, you can find some good deals on this older but still worthy model, if you look at some of the secondhand deals - which are likely to be attractive if you are looking for a starter DSL for use at college, say.
+But as the D3300 is no longer a current model, you will probably find that you will find better deals for the D3400, or for the D3500, if you want to buy new.
+However, you can find some good deals on this older but still worthy model, if you look at some of the secondhand deals - which are likely to be attractive if you are looking for a starter DSLR for use at college, say.

 The D3300 offers users a 24.2MP APS-C sensor, which is more than enough for wall-worthy enlargements, together with Nikon's EXPEED 4 processing power.
 This is supported by 11 AF points, a 3in LCD screen with a 921k-dot resolution, and a range of Picture Controls that let you switch between different color options and styles to suit whatever it is you're shooting.